bradtraversy/coding-with-ai-course-resources/course-lessons/04-project-planning-context-files/02-bootstrap-your-projects-manually.md

 It's just searching and running the `rm` command in a bash terminal just like you would.
 You'll also see it use `grep` for searching file contents.
 These are standard terminal utilities that Claude runs on your behalf.

-In the next lesson, we will make our first commit and talk a little bit about the Git workflow.